Persistence of AR($1$) sequences with Rademacher innovations and linear mod $1$ transforms: Introduction and main results

+In all of our proofs it takes much more effort to consider the case $p < 1/2$, where we need to use uniform upper bounds for the frequencies $L_n(x)/n$ of zeros in the $(\frac1a, \frac12)$-expansion of $ax/2$.
+We believe that such bounds, presented in Section~\ref{sec: lambda}, are of independent interest.

-\item Our approach can be extended to cover AR(1) chains with i.i.d.\ innovations that take two arbitrary values.
-Indeed, assume that $\pr(\xi_1=1)=p$ and $\pr(\xi_1=-b)=q$ for some $b>0$.
+\begin{remark} Our approach can be extended to study persistence of the AR(1) chains with the innovations that take two arbitrary values of different sign.
+Indeed, thanks to a multiplicative rescaling, it suffices to consider the case where $\pr(\xi_1=1)=p$ and $\pr(\xi_1=-b)=q=1-p$ for some $b>0$.
 Then for any $a \in (\frac{b}{b+1}, \frac{b+1}{b+2})$, the deterministic relation in reversed time~\eqref{eq: reversed time} remains valid if we substitute $T_a$ by the mapping $T_{a, b}$ that is defined by